system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ## Replacing the RAM:

-Thelio B4 supports up to 64GB (2x32GB) of RAM.
-The RAM sticks are DDR5 DIMMs (non-ECC) running at a speed of up to 5600MHz.
+Thelio Mira R3 supports up to 128GB (4x32GB) of RAM.
+The RAM sticks are DDR5 DIMMs (non-ECC) running at a speed of up to 4800MHz (the maximum 4x32GB configuration is limited to 3600MHz).
 If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 15 minutes